airlab-unibas/airlab/README.md

 If you can use this software in any way, please cite us in your publications:

-[2018] Robin Sandkuehler,  Christoph Jud, and Philippe C. Cattin.
+[2018] Robin Sandkuehler,  Christoph Jud, Simon Andermatt, and Philippe C. Cattin.
 "AirLab: Autograd Image Registration Laboratory". arXiv preprint arXiv:1806.09907, 2018. [link](https://arxiv.org/abs/1806.09907)

 ### Contributing